ramofabian/aws-bootcamp-cruddur-2023/journal/week5.md

 ### Implement Seed Script
 :white_check_mark: DONE.
 I didn't have any issue to follow Andre's instructions.

 To implement the Seed script, we have to create `seed` python script and place it in `backend-flask/bin/ddb/`.
-This script has hardcoded a conversation which is parsed which it saves into local DynamoDB table by using the the `patterm C` (new conversation).
+This script has hardcoded a conversation which is parsed which it saves into local DynamoDB table by using the `patterm C` (new conversation).

 <p align="center"><img src="assets/week5/db_model.png" alt="accessibility text"></p>

 To carry on this work the script performs the following instructions:
 1. Extract `handles` from postgres DB.
 2. Create Message groups in `cruddur-messages` table by using the `pattern C` from DB model.
-3. Prase the conversations.
+3. Parse the conversations.
-4. Create the Mesasses and associate it to Message group in `cruddur-messages`.
+4. Create the messages and associate it to Message group in `cruddur-messages`.

 Link to file: [seed](https://github.com/ramofabian/aws-bootcamp-cruddur-2023/blob/main/backend-flask/bin/ddb/seed)